Skip to Main Content

 For creating and maintaining OER texts, please see the tab above: 'Creating & Adapting OER Texts'.

-Please note that these passages do not constitute legal advice, and are simply intended to get you started on your OA journey.
+Please note that these passages do not constitute legal advice, and are simply intended to get you started on your OCW journey.
 As always if you have any questions or concerns please email scholarly.communications@library.utoronto.ca and we will be happy to further assist you.

 • Quercus courses are password protected - this is common with many Learning Management Systems (LMS)